konstantin89/arm-asm-reference/course/03_Load_store_instructions.md

 ### Post-Indexed addressing

 Post-Indexed addressing is changing the content of register
-containing the address, after the instrucction is done.
+containing the address, after the instruction is done.

 ``` asm
 STR R0, [R1], #12